 - To make vinaigrette, place syrup, vinegar, mustard, S&P in a small food processor, turn on blade and drizzle in olive oil until combined well

-Here are some of my other favorite salads you might enjoy:
+Here are some of my other favorite salad recipes you might enjoy: